General Assistance & Transportation Aids

 There are nine Divisions of the pilgrimage organization to assist pilgrims– from brigades to choirs, chaplains to altar servers, first-aid to cooks, drivers to ‘water lilies’, and so on.

-For two decades of charity in imitation of their blessed Patron, the pilgrim-volunteers of the Company of St. René Goupîl (CSRG), for example, have assisted weary, thirsty, hungry and foot-sore pilgrims every step of the way.
+For two decades of charity in imitation of their blessed Patron, the pilgrim-servants of the Company of St. René Goupîl (CSRG), for example, have assisted weary, thirsty, hungry and foot-sore pilgrims every step of the way.

 The Company also transports pilgrims’ luggage & gear from camp to camp each day.